Estimated Reading Time: 7 Minutes

 Christmas Tree Lighting

 Most Costa Ricans do set up a Christmas tree in their home.
 The Pasito or portal goes underneath the tree, just like anywhere else.
-You can buy trees directly from the farmers at the higher altitudes of the Central Valley, like Alajuelita, San Ramon de Tres Ríos, San Ramon, Grecia, and other cooler locations.
+You can buy trees directly from the farmers at the higher altitudes of the Central Valley, like Alajuelita, San Ramon de Tres Ríos, San Ramon, Grecia, and other fabulous locations.

 Avenidazo